OPSILab/Data-model-mapper-frontend/docs/index.md

 It contains also the mount to the `src/assets/config.json` file, which allows to configure the Dashboard as described in the [Deployment and Configuration](#deployment-and-configuration) section.

-**SOON.** Will be available configuration with environment variables to be set directly in `environment` section of `docker-compose.yml` file.

 ### Start it up with Docker Compose